1 Introducing SpaDES with a dummy ecological model

 1. The init event is mandatory.
 This is the only event whose name that cannot be changed and that cannot be removed (even if it does not execute any event functions).
 All other events are optional and can be renamed.
 SpaDES searches and executes all modules’ init events automatically.
 Note that the names of event functions executed during init can have any name: here we changed the Init function name (suggested by the template) to abundanceInit.

 2. Events should only schedule themselves.
-The only exception is the init, which schedules the first time all other events are executed (even if a particular event only occurs once at the end of the simulation).
+The only exception is the init, which schedules the first time all other events are executed (even if a particular event only runs once at the end of the simulation).

 It is usually easier to fill the doEvent.<module name> function after having defined the event functions (as we did above).
 For instance, we know that plotting should occur after the generation of species abundances, and so the abundPlot will be scheduled to occur after the SimulAbund event, by changing event priority (see ?priority).